 - There is no “one-size-fits-all” solution.
 Different strategies work well in different environments.

 - Many people in influential positions have only a general awareness of the problem.

 Launched in July 2014, ILJC’s new Action Network brings professionals, working with youth programs and policy around Illinois, together with the most innovative concepts and informed voices in financial education for an interactive summit at the Chicago Federal Reserve Bank.
 The goal is to establish a new network of like minded advocates, working in different ways and different places, to accomplish a common objective: giving more young people the tools they’ll need to build secure, comfortable and productive lives.

 - Step 1: Convene a group of caring, committed individuals who could make a difference for the youth whose lives they touch everyday - if they had the knowledge, resources, and support.

 - Step 2: Expose them to a spectrum of actionable and proven financial education “best practices”.

 - Step 3: Facilitate ongoing communication to help participants execute selected strategies.

-- Dr. Jennifer Waters of Columbia College Chicago (Chair)
+- Dr. Jennifer Waters of the University of Chicago

-The Committee has responsibility for planning and coordinating the ANFE Summit.
+The Committee has responsibility for planning and coordinating the ANFE Summit and associated support activities, including ANFE Project Implementation Grants..
 We welcome input and assistance from individuals and organizations interested in enhancing youth financial capabilities in Illinois and beyond.
 Please feel free to contact us.